recoveryhub/2021-wanderers/Source/Draft/MJ_TW_006.md

 Nevertheless, she ached to take the tall bright feather from Ramiki’s headdress—to take it at least for a time!
 In fact, she felt much as Ramiki felt.
 Where he had Halmis before him, she had before her Ramiki.
 When it came to that jealousy, there was small difference between them.

 The difference between them was a matter of the status of men and the status of women—of hunters’ stations.
-And this hunter may have a coign of vantage and, in security, bring down the game he wishes to bring down, and that hunter may be placed disadvantageously and the matter end quite differently.
+And this hunter may have a coign of vantage[^2] and, in security, bring down the game he wishes to bring down, and that hunter may be placed disadvantageously and the matter end quite differently.

 Ramiki’s eyes burned.
 He looked over Halmis’s head at the many-shaped and tinted clouds.
 “Arzan spoke—Arzan!
 He told me things about women that I had not thought of before!”